expectingtofly/LMS_Virgin_Radio_Plugin/README.md

 This plugin provides access from your LMS connected devices to the following :

 * All four live UK Virgin Radio stations with Station with :
-  * Station meta data for current programme including images.
+  * "On Air" station data for current programme including images.
   * "Now Playing" track information with images.
 * 7 day catch up listening for the main Virgin Radio station schedule.